gtrxAC/discord-wap/README.md

 # Discord WAP
-Discord proxy client for old mobile browsers with Wireless Application Protocol 1.x support.
+Discord proxy client for old mobile browsers with Wireless Application Protocol 1.x or HTML support.

 Also see [Discord J2ME](https://github.com/gtrxAC/discord-j2me), a client for devices with Java ME (MIDP) application support.